Architecture Modernization Blueprint

 In Manufacturing & Production

-A strategic breakdown on how mid-market Manufacturing operators are leveraging AI-native architecture to eliminate $180,000+/year in Salesforce licensing fees while solving industry-specific bottlenecks.
+A strategic breakdown on how startup to $100M+ Manufacturing operators are using AI-native architecture to eliminate $180,000+/year in Salesforce licensing fees while solving industry-specific bottlenecks.

 The Manufacturing Disconnect